Longing for More

 One of the tasks these researchers have undertaken is to create a personality test assessing the extent to which individuals experience Sehnsucht.
 One example item that individuals rate in this test is: “I am longing for something that is too perfect to be true.”
 In analyses of this scale, results reveal two main factors along which individuals differ.
 These concern: (1) the intensity of longings and (2) the extent to which longings are non-realizable.

-In later research, Sehnsucht was distinguished from personal goals.
+In later research, Sehnsucht has been distinguished from personal goals.
 Whereas goals appear to be more action-oriented and controllable, longings seem to provide direction and help for individuals when they experience loss, dissatisfaction, or non-resolution of difficulties.
 For instance, if a loved one dies, a person may cope by wishing they could re-experience some of their best moments with them.
 Someone dissatisfied in a job or marriage may fantasize about their ideal career or partner.
 An individual with a terminal disease may imagine what it would be like to be healed.

 As I have come to better understand Sehnsucht, I have reflected on its role in my life as well.